IrtizaNasar/SerialBridge/README.md

 ## Advanced Usage (Optional)

-**Note:** The Arduino Bridge desktop app must still be running for these methods to work.
+**Note:** The Serial Bridge desktop app must still be running for these methods to work.
 These methods allow you to manage connections programmatically instead of using the desktop app's UI.

 ### When to Use Advanced Methods